mzazon/awesome-cloud-projects/aws/efs-mounting-strategies/efs-mounting-strategies.md

    echo "✅ Security group deleted"

    # Clean up temporary files
-   rm -f /tmp/user-data.sh /tmp/mount-commands.sh /tmp/efs-utils-mount.sh /tmp/fstab-config.sh /tmp/efs-monitoring.sh
+   rm -f /tmp/user-data.sh /tmp/mount-commands.sh \
+         /tmp/efs-utils-mount.sh /tmp/fstab-config.sh \
+         /tmp/efs-monitoring.sh

    echo "✅ Cleanup completed"
    ```

 ## Discussion

 Amazon EFS provides enterprise-grade shared file storage that automatically scales and delivers consistent performance across multiple compute instances.
 The mounting strategies implemented in this recipe address different use cases and performance requirements.
 The General Purpose performance mode offers the lowest latency for most workloads, while the provisioned throughput mode ensures consistent performance regardless of file system size.
+This combination makes EFS ideal for content repositories, web serving, data analytics, and application development workflows.

 Access points provide a powerful mechanism for implementing fine-grained access control and directory-level permissions.
 Each access point can enforce specific POSIX user credentials and root directory paths, making it ideal for multi-tenant applications or scenarios where different applications need isolated access to specific portions of the file system.
-This approach eliminates the need for complex directory permission management while maintaining security boundaries.
+This approach eliminates the need for complex directory permission management while maintaining security boundaries essential for enterprise compliance requirements.

 The choice between standard NFS mounting and EFS utils mounting depends on security requirements and performance optimization needs.
 EFS utils provides enhanced features like TLS encryption in transit, IAM authentication, and automatic retries.
 For production environments, using EFS utils with TLS encryption is recommended to ensure data security and optimal performance.
 The automatic mounting configuration through fstab ensures that file systems are available after instance reboots, which is crucial for production workloads.
 For comprehensive mounting guidance, see the [EFS Mounting Documentation](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs.html).